GabrielZoroaster/Domite/readme.md

 ## class NodeIterator
 **Description:**
 `NodeIterator` is a class that provides an iterator for a sequence of nodes, allowing you to traverse them one by one and perform various operations on each.
-It helps to work with the DOM tree using methods similar to array iteration, such as `next()`, `prev()`, `slice()`, `splice()`, and others.
+It helps to work with the DOM tree using methods similar to array iteration, such as `slice()`, `splice()`, and others.

 If the found node is not an instance of `Node` or its subclass, it is automatically wrapped into a new `Node` object with the parameter `{ tag: element }`.
 ---
 ### Where it's used:
 - **Creation:**
-  - `Node.query(selector)` — finds and returns the first element that matches the selector.
-  - `Node.queryAll(selector)` — finds and returns all elements that match the selector.
+  - `Node.queryAll(selector)` — finds and returns all nodes that match the selector.
   - `NodeIterator.from(nodes)` — creates an iterator from the given nodes.
   - `NodeIterator.of(...nodes)` — creates an iterator from the given nodes.
   - `NodeIterator.wrap(...elements)` — wraps the provided DOM elements into an iterator.